A Great Restaurant Within A

-Owners Adam and Alex are justifiably proud of their homely, family-friendly ‘Free House’ pub, where you can savour real ales and good food in a relaxed environment – which during the winter months includes a real fire burning away.
+Owners Adam and Alex are justifiably proud of their homely, family-friendly ‘Free House’ pub, restaurant and guest house.
+Where you can enjoy a pleasant drink with good food in a relaxed environment – which during the winter months has a log fire burning away.